The Butternut Cabin is open year-round and is located in the Sleepy Hollow trail network in Huntington, VT. Amenities include:

 Please reference the “Recreation” tab for trail information.

-The Butternut Cabin can be reserved for $100/night, and VT Huts members will receive a 15% discount using their custom member number.
+The Butternut Cabin can be reserved in the summer for $100/night and in the winter for $145/night (ski passes included!) and VT Huts members will receive a 15% discount using their custom member number.
 The reservation is for exclusive use of the entire hut for the night of your reservation.
 Individual beds cannot be reserved.

 *All rates subject to 9% Vermont Rooms and Meals Tax.